Career Services at AAS Winter Meetings

 - Giving a talk?
 Be sure to include your session in any cover letters you send out prior to the meeting.

-- Presenting a poster?
-Consider posting your photo so recruiters can recognize you.
+- Presenting an iPoster?
+Consider including your photo so recruiters can recognize you.

 - Review the meeting abstracts for institutions, projects, and people related to your dream job.